Follow these steps for transfer admission to NHCC if you are a student with previous college experience.

 You may be able to complete a placement waiver if you have completed a college-level composition or mathematics course, or have recently taken the ACCUPLACER placement test or ACT.

 All new students are required to participate in orientation, which is designed to introduce students to available resources for college success.
-Academic advisors will provide degree and program information and discuss class registration.
+Advisors will provide academic program information and discuss class registration.

 Transfer students in good academic standing with 12+ credits completed may be able to complete an online orientation.